Luxury Wellness Hotels | Mindful Running | Challenging Mountain Trails | Meadows and Wildflowers | Spa + Pampering | Gourmet Italian Food

 Day 3 | San Vigilio to Corvara (Alta Via 1)

 After breakfast at the hotel, we’ll check out of our rooms and set aside the luggage for transfer to our next hotel.
-At 9 a.m., we’ll take a 15-minute bus ride to Pederü, where we’ll have our first trail running technique clinic, then begin an adventurous 9.6-mile point-to-point high alpine run along the Alta Via 1 trail through the Fanes Plateau.
+At 9:30 a.m., we’ll take a 20-minute bus ride to Pederü, where we’ll have our first trail running technique clinic, then begin an adventurous point-to-point high alpine run along the Alta Via 1 trail through the Fanes Plateau.
 Most of our uphill gain is in the first 1.5 to 2 hours of today’s run, so we’ll hike sections of it until we reach the plateau’s gently rolling terrain.
-After descending a series of switchbacks, our run finishes in San Cassiano, where we can toast the day’s adventure with a gelato before riding the bus 35 minutes to our hotel in Corvara.
+After descending a series of switchbacks, we’ll hop on the bus for a 35-minute ride to our hotel in Corvara.
 We’ll arrive at mid-afternoon, at which time you are free to explore the village before dinner.
 Overnight in Corvara.

 Day 4 | Corvara to Pralongia

-After breakfast at the hotel, we walk a short distance from our hotel in Corvara to the gondola that will whisk us up to the Utia Col Alt, the starting point for today’s point-to-point run of 8.4 miles.
+After breakfast at the hotel, we will meet for a workshop on mindful breathing and how it helps us lower stress and run more efficiently.
+After the workshop, we take the Col Alt Gondola up to the starting point for today’s point-to-point “recovery” run of around 2 to 3 hours (including breaks).
 Today’s run is at a lower elevation on relatively smooth footpaths, so we can gaze out at the mountains without having to watch the footing so closely.
-From the top of the Piz La Ila, we’ll enjoy a rolling route that takes us to Utia Pralongia before the long descent to Corvara, finishing at our hotel.
-After lunch in the village, enjoy some free time to explore the town or rest.
-We’ll reconvene for our second Wellness Workshop at 5 p.m., followed by dinner.
-Overnight in Corvara.
+We’ll enjoy a rolling route that takes us to Utia Pralongia before the long descent to Corvara, finishing at our hotel.
+After lunch at a pizzaria in the village, enjoy some free time to explore the town or enjoy a spa treatment.
+This evening we will have dinner at our hotel in Corvara.